alstat/Bagyo.jl/docs/src/vis.md

 f5
 ```
 !!! tip "Theming"
     Other arguments for theming the `countrystyle` is available using `Makie.lines` arguments.
-This is true for `landstyle` and track styles as specified by the `lines!` function above.
+This is true for `landstyle` as well, and the track styles are also specified inside the `lines!` function above.

 ## Map Projection
 Bagyo.jl uses two main projections, the [Gall Stereographic](https://en.wikipedia.org/wiki/Gall_stereographic_projection) specified by `:gall` symbol, and the [Stereographic](https://en.wikipedia.org/wiki/Stereographic_projection#:~:text=In%20geometry%2C%20the%20stereographic%20projection,mapping%20is%20smooth%20and%20bijective.) specified by `:stere`.
-Although you can explore other projections like Cassini projection, it is mainly based on the [Proj Project](https://proj.org/operations/projections/index.html).
-Also it is further limited to those projection that supports `lon_0` and `lat_0` parameters.
+Although you can explore other projections like [Cassini projection](https://en.wikipedia.org/wiki/Cassini_projection), it is mainly based on the [Proj Project](https://proj.org/operations/projections/index.html).
+Also available projections are further constrained to those projections that supports `lon_0` and `lat_0` parameters.
 ```@example abc
 get(BestTrack, :ibtracs) # download the IBTrACS Best Track data = load(BestTrack, :ibtracs);